ExaGrid: ExaGrid History

-In 2009, ExaGrid’s largest competitor, Data Domain was acquired by EMC, a leader storage and later EMC was acquired by Dell.
-Today ExaGrid’s largest competitor is Dell.
+In 2009, ExaGrid's largest competitor, Data Domain was acquired by EMC, a leader storage and later EMC was acquired by Dell.
+Today ExaGrid's largest competitor is Dell.

 In 2014, industry analyst firm Gartner placed ExaGrid in the visionary quadrant in their Magic Quadrant for deduplication backup target appliances.

+In 2016, the Metasploit project for performing security pentation added a module to gain root level access to ExaGrid appliances.

 In 2017, ExaGrid expanded its customer base to include MSP (Managed Service Providers) and IT OutSourcers.